Retirement Retirement Planning

 pitipat/Adobe boss lady in suit giving salary to businessman in suit at office with laptop on table

 The more money you make, the more you can save.
-According to a report from the U.S. Bureau of Labor Statistics, the median weekly pay for full-time working Americans was $1,145 in the last quarter of 2023.
+According to the U.S. Bureau of Labor Statistics, the median weekly pay for full-time working Americans was $1,165 in the third quarter of 2024.

-You should try to allocate at least 15% of your pre-tax income for retirement if possible.
-If you’re making the median wage of $1,085, that comes out to $171.75 each week.
+If possible, try to allocate at least 15% of your pre-tax income for retirement.
+If you’re making the median wage of $1,165, that comes out to $174.75 each week.

 If this is you, then you might want to find ways to make extra money.